junxit/us-congress-bills-115/metadata.md

 - 2017-03-30 — Introduced in House
 - 2017-03-30 — Introduced in House
 - 2017-03-30 — Referred to the House Committee on Education and the Workforce.
+- 2017-04-04 — Committee Consideration and Mark-up Session Held.
+- 2017-04-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2017-05-04 — Placed on the Union Calendar, Calendar No. 65.
+- 2017-05-04 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+115-111.
+- 2017-05-04 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+115-111.